KoenKruk/MoreLikeMinecraft/README.md

 **Bugs I've Found:**
 --
-● Some materials still have minetest textures.
+● Some blocks still have the Minetest textures.
 <br>
 ✓ The water isn't transparent. --// Fixed!
 <br>